 His name is spliced in two as the doors of victory mansion open and the man walks out onto the pedestrian.
-It is a crisp spring afternoon and the day’s commuters are marching home from the nearby financial sector.
+It is a crisp spring afternoon and the day’s commuters are marching home from the nearby corpcentre.
 Shimmering glass sky towers line the side of Bowerman street like giant tombstones, each showing a reflection of the other and the bustling street between them infinitely.
-Despite the hundreds of people walking to and fro, the overbearing smell is that of cleaning product.
+Despite the hundreds of people walking to and fro, the acrid smell of cleaning product is overbearing.
 Overhead, there is a traffic jam in the skyway.
 There are no horns tooting, no aggressive impatience, just a stationary line of platinum hovercars that stretches as far as the eye can see.
 Below, on the walls of the shimmering glass buildings, images are moving.
 An athlete is depicted in his starting blocks, then springing forward.
 “Nike.
 Just Do It”.
 The man walks faster and faster.
 He can feel their eyes piercing him and their whispers form an unbearable cacophony.
 Everyone is watching him.
-His tattoo itches now more than ever.
+His swoosh itches now more than ever.
 Today, the posters are getting to him.
 It’s odd how used to his own face he has become, seeing it flash on the eletroposters that seem to cover every surface in this damned city.
 It’s even odder how freaky he finds his own face as he walks towards a place that defies everything he and everyone else reading the posters have ever been taught.

 “Markus, Markus, Markus” he turns.

 The man is a picture of human beauty.
 Chocolate colored skin covers a lean, athletic body.
-Black hair is clipped tightly around his chiselled face, and covering his body head-to-toe is the complete set of Nike’s latest streetwear collection.
+Black hair is clipped tightly around his chiseled face, and covering his body head-to-toe is the complete set of Nike’s latest streetwear collection.
 He is dressed in the height of fashion.
 Or, more accurately, he is the height of fashion.
 Apart from his physical prowess, only one other feature of this man distinguishes him from the crowd.
-A large, sleek “swoosh” covers his left cheek: The mark of a sponsored athlete.
+A large, sleek “swoosh” is branded into his left cheek: The mark of a sponsored athlete.
 The blessing that has become his curse.
 In Newmerica, and in Corpsoc in general, this small detail was the difference between gods and mortals.